Easy Ways to Detect Air Leaks

 Outside your house

 - Inspect exterior corners, making sure the two sides match up correctly and there are no gaps

 - Look for cracks or holes around outdoor water faucets

 - Make sure siding is correctly aligned with windows and chimneys

-Conducting your own energy assessment can be effective for a number of air leaks in your home, but for additional energy savings, call in a professional.
-Experts can conduct a comprehensive energy assessment, including a blower door test that can help find major sources of energy loss in your home, and let you know how to fix them for maximum energy efficiency.
+Conducting your own energy assessment can be effective for a number of air leaks in your home, but for additional energy savings, bring in a professional.
+Experts can do a comprehensive energy assessment, including a blower door test that can help detect major sources of energy loss in your home, and let you know how to fix them for maximum energy efficiency.
 Contact Service Experts Heating & Air Conditioning in Cleveland for a professional energy assessment at 440-252-1375.